Consensys/go-corset/README.md

 ### Check

 The `go-corset check` command is used to check that one (or more) traces satisfy (i.e. are accepted by) a set of constraints.
+The _level_ at which checking is performed can be specified using `--air` (lowest), `--mir` (middle) or `--hir` (highest).
+Generally speaking, high-levels require less work to check but, at the same time, are further removed from the actual constraints used by the prover.

 ### Compile